 There are a few major types of website designs that most of the Internet uses.
 However, the most common styles that you’ll see are:

 Some WordPress blog themes let you choose how you want your home page posts to appear.
-You can either have the entire post available on your homepage.
-Or, you can choose to only show a small exert of each post.
+You can either have the entire post available on your home page, or like my site is currently set up, you can choose to only show a small exert of each post.

 Many WordPress business themes use this format, as businesses are not always updating content.
 Instead, they want to highlight what makes their products or services worth your time and money as a customer.